Botanical Name: Syzygium aromaticum, Eugeniaaromatica, E. caryophyllata, E, carayophyllus

 Part used: Leaves

-Clove and its oil is rich in minerals like hydrochloric acid, calcium, iron, sodium,phosphorous, potassium and vitamin A and C. Clove oil is known for its health benefits and the properties can be credited to its antimicrobial, antifungal,antiseptic, antiviral, aphrodisiac and stimulating properties.
-The oil is widely and popularly used for treating its different health disorders like toothaches, indigestion, asthma, cough, headache, stress related problems and blood impurities.
+Clove and its oil is rich in minerals like hydrochloric acid, calcium, iron, sodium,phosphorous, potassium and vitamin A and C. Clove oil is known for its health benefits and the properties can be credited to its antimicrobial, anti-fungal, antiseptic, antiviral, aphrodisiac and stimulating properties.
+The oil is widely and popularly used for treating different health disorders like toothaches, indigestion, asthma, cough, headache, stress related problems and blood impurities.
 Clove oil is popular for its use in dental care.
-Many of the toothpastes, mouth wash products and oral care medications use clove oil as a vital ingredient.
-It is widely used for tooth ache is children because using itis simple and not painful for the kids.
+Many of the toothpastes, mouthwash products and oral care medications use clove oil as a vital ingredient.
+It is widely used for tooth ache in children because using it is simple and not painful for the kids.

 Countries where it’s found: It is widely found in Asia, Indonesia and Molucca Islands and the countries of production are Madagascar, Philippines, Tanzania and Molucca Islands.

-The clove plant grows in warm climates and is cultivated commercially in Tanzania, Sumatra, the Maluku (Molucca) Islands, and South America.
+Clove plant grows in warm climates and is cultivated commercially in Tanzania, Sumatra, the Maluku (Molucca) Islands, and South America.
 This tall evergreen plant grows up to 20 m and has leathery leaves.
-The strongly aromatic clove spice is the dried flower bud; essential oils are obtained from the
+The strongly aromatic clove spice is the dried flower bud

 Extraction Process: Steam Distillation

-Clove Leaf Oil has many antiseptic properties and is useful for wounds, cuts, athlete’s foot, scabies, fungal infections,bruises, prickly heat, scabies, and different other kinds of injuries.
+Clove Leaf Oil has many antiseptic properties and is useful for wounds, cuts, athlete’s foot, scabies, fungal infections, bruises, prickly heat, scabies, and other different kinds of injuries.
 It can also be used for treating insect bites and stings.
 Clove leaf oil is very strong in nature and should always be used in diluted form, and furthermore, it should not be used by people with unusually sensitive skin.
-Apart from the dental preparation products, clove leaf oil is also found in perfumes, soaps,cosmetics and also as a flavouring agent.
+Apart from the dental products, clove leaf oil is also found in perfumes, soaps, cosmetics and also as a flavouring agent.
 It is used to relieve pain, sore muscles, disinfect and repel insect.
-It is used to help relieve the cravings for nicotine and flavour natural cigarettes.
+It is used to help relieve cravings for nicotine and flavour natural cigarettes.
 Clove leaf oil is used in many food products, soft drinks and tooth preparations.